Courses and admissions

 This degree is for students with an undergraduate degree in Economics.
 It is an intensive course combining advanced study and research which places particular emphasis on economic coverage of financial themes and is tailored for people with one year or less of work experience.
 Students undertaking the course might be expected to go on to work in a number of sectors, such as the financial sector, banking sector, research institutions, or consultancies.

 There are a number of scholarships available to EU candidates applying for the MPhil in Finance and Economics.
-For further information see the funding page
+For further information see the Finance Overview and Funding

 Students who have a master's degree in economics can apply to enter the PhD programme directly.